docker/docs/content/docker-hub/access-tokens.md

 ---
 title: Create and manage access tokens
 description: Learn how to create and manage your personal Docker Hub access tokens to securely push and pull images programmatically.
 keywords: docker hub, hub, security, PAT, personal access token
 ---

-If you are using the [Docker Hub CLI](https://github.com/docker/hub-tool#readme){: target="_blank" rel="noopener" class="_"}
-tool (currently experimental) to access Hub images from the Docker CLI, you can create personal access tokens (PAT) as alternatives to your password.
+If you are using the [Docker Hub CLI](https://github.com/docker/hub-tool#readme) tool (currently experimental) to access Hub images from the Docker CLI, you can create personal access tokens (PAT) as alternatives to your password.

 Compared to passwords, personal access tokens provide the following advantages: